 How Do You Spend Your Work Time?

-Measuring Work Time Use for Improvement
+Measure How You Spend Work Time for Improvement

 Hopefully those questions lead you to ask “Well, it would depend on what I was doing when I was with those other people.”
-Your response might also be based to some degree on who those people were.
+Your response might also be based on who those people were.
 This is where the second dimension comes into play – time spent on projects versus time spent on processes.
 This dimension also tends to generate a greater level of debate and scrutiny than the first does.
 That said, I could easily show you how the different tasks I performed each day as a Plant Manager fit into one of these two categories.

 Meetings, for example, are held to find ways to improve processes or to work on developing projects.
 Most managers and supervisors spend a lot of time in meetings of one variety or another.
 In fact, I struggle to come up with a good operational definition for a meeting.
 I once came across a memo that said that the front desk should be informed of any meeting that takes place and who is in the meeting.
 The consequences for failing to comply included possible termination.
 Fortunately, this policy was modified before the poor receptionist was besieged with cell phone calls every time two people, fearful of losing their jobs, bumped into each other in the hallway and started a conversation.